Sebjet24/Rural_Surge/README.md

 - [Tableau](https://www.tableau.com/)
     * A visual analytics platform transforming the way we use data to solve problems—empowering people and organizations to make the most of their data.
 - [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word)
-    * Used to create the Rural Surge flowchart
+    * Used to create our project plan

 ## Project Outline